damienbowersock/Kubiya-Docs/kc_workflows.md

 * ### Wait Steps
 Wait steps are used to define a step that is used to wait for a specified amount of time, or until a condition is met. (such as waiting for a GitHub Pull request to be merged)

+## Importing Workflows
+Many times an operator may wish to reuse a workflow created by another operator or third-party.
+Kubiya allows you to import pre-defined workflows from several sources:

+* Using the Kubiya UI drag and drop editor
+* SVN - such as GitHub, GitLab, Bitbucket
+* From a local directory - such as your computer

 Next: Actions